 Layering of two to three bracelets would be great but that should not be in bulk, you are not at Coachella or beach party.
 If one can understand this they will definitely improve the styling.
 Most importantly carrying a bracelet in both hands is like ruining the entire dressing.
 Do not make this mistake if you are not a pro at styling wrist watches and bracelets.

 B. Style Guide to Wear Bracelet with Watch According To Occasion

 Choose Material and Combination on The Basis of Occasion

 Choosing the right material when assembling a new look is vital for its boom.
-When you are blending two material should be well balanced.
-Choosing your wrist watch and bracelet according to the profession, occasion and weather is absolutely necessary.
+When you are blending two materials should be well balanced.
+Choosing your wristwatch and bracelet according to the profession, occasion and weather is absolutely necessary.
 Remember just like your clothes, your bracelets speak volumes about your personality.

 1. Daily or Casual Wear